DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: DanceTrack

 \subsection{Dataset Construction}

-\myparagraph{Dataset design.} We focus on the scenarios where objects have similar or even the same appearance and diverse motion patterns, including frequent crossover, occlusion, and body deformation.
+\myparagraph{Dataset design.} We focus on the scenarios where objects have similar or even the same appearance and diverse motion patterns, including frequent crossover, occlusion and body deformation.
 The first property makes tracking by purely comparing object appearance invalid because the extracted visual features are no longer distinguishable for different objects.
-The second property further requires clues rather than appearance in tracking, such as motion analysis and temporal dynamics.
+The second property further requires more informative clues rather than appearance in tracking, such as motion analysis and temporal dynamics.

-We argue that focusing on ``crowd’’ by simply increasing the density of objects of interest is not what we expect.
-For example, MOT20~\cite{MOT20} contains videos where the groups of pedestrians are very crowded.
-But as the pedestrians’ movement is very regular and the relative position and occlusion area keep consistent, such ``crowd’’ is not building an obstacle for appearance matching.
-Therefore, we focus on situations where multiple objects are moving in a ``relatively'' large range.
-The dynamically changing occluded area and even crossover are what we are interested in.
-Such cases are common in the real world but naive linear motion models can not handle them anymore.
+We argue that ``crowd’’ by simply increasing the density of objects is not what we expect.
+For example, MOT20~\cite{MOT20} contains videos where groups of pedestrians are very crowded.
+But as the pedestrian movement is very regular, the relative position and occlusion area keep almost consistent, such ``crowd’’ is not an obstacle for appearance matching.
+Therefore, we focus on situations where multiple objects are moving in a ``relatively'' large range, where the occluded areas are dynamically changing, and they are even in crossover.
+Such cases are common in real world but naive linear motion models can not handle them anymore.

 \myparagraph{Video collection.} To achieve the design goals described above, we collected videos including mostly group dancing from the Internet.
 As shown in Figure~\ref{figure:scene}, the dancers usually wear very similar or even the same clothes.
-They make a large-range motion in the target situations.
-And their poses and relative positions change very frequently.
-All these properties greatly satisfy our motivation to propose a new multi-object tracking dataset.
-We collect the videos from different search engines with query keywords like ``street dance’’, ``hip-pop dance’’, ``cheerleading dance’’, ``rhythmic gymnastics’’ and so on.
+They make a large-range motion, diverse gestures and frequent crossover.
+These properties greatly satisfy our motivation.
+We collect the videos from different search engines with keywords like ``street dance’’, ``hip-pop dance’’, ``cheerleading dance’’, ``rhythmic gymnastics’’ and so on.
 The collection is only for publicly available videos and under the permit of fair use of video resources.

-\myparagraph{Annotation.} We use a commercial tool to annotate the collected videos.
-The annotated labels include bounding boxes and identifiers of each object.
-For a partly-occluded object, a full-body box is annotated.
-For a fully-occluded object, we do not annotate it; when it re-appears in the future frame, its identifier is kept as the same as in the previous frame when it is visible.